 Serve Foxtail Millet Pongal with yogurt, raita, or coconut chutney.

-Stovetop Pressure Cooker Method
+Traditional Stovetop Method

 - Heat 1 teaspoon ghee in a pressure cooker and add the washed dal, Saute well for 1-2 minutes till the dal turns light brown or aromatic.
-Then add millets.
+Then add rinsed millets.

 - Add 4 cups of water, and mix well.
 Close the lid and put the whistle weight on.
 Cook for 4-5 whistles on medium flame and turn off the gas.